XEDGit/memdetect/README.md

    - `--flags flag0 flag...`: Specify flags to use when compiling with gcc

-   - `--filter arg`: Specify a string which will filter out results from the wrapper output if `arg` is in the calling function
+   - `--filter arg`: Filter out results from the wrapper output if substring `arg` is found inside the output line

+   - `--preserve`: Adding this flag will mantain the executable output files

    - `--a arg0 arg...`: Specify arguments to run with the executable